 $ sudo service httpd status httpd is stopped

-If a service isn’t running you can use
+If a service isn’t running, you can use the

 $ sudo service httpd start Starting httpd: [ OK ]

-If the application cannot be started the service command will report the failure and usually show a message explaining the reason.
+If the application can’t be started, the system reports the failure and usually displays a message that indicates the cause of the problem.

 $ sudo service httpd start Starting httpd: (98)Address already in use: make_sock: could not bind to address [::]:80 (98)Address already in use: make_sock: could not bind to address 0.0.0.0:80 no listening sockets available, shutting down Unable to open logs [FAILED]

 already listening on the port.
-To find out what it is you can run
+To find out what’s listening, you can run the

-a list of listening programs and the ports they are using.
+Run the following command to display a list of listening programs and the ports that they’re using:

 # netstat -plnt Active Internet connections (only servers) Proto Recv-Q Send-Q Local Address Foreign Address State PID/Program name tcp 0 0 10.176.77.113:3306 0.0.0.0:* LISTEN 28509/mysqld tcp 0 0 0.0.0.0:80 0.0.0.0:* LISTEN 2113/nc tcp 0 0 127.0.0.1:25 0.0.0.0:* LISTEN 1115/master tcp 0 0 :::22 :::* LISTEN 1051/sshd

-column) is listening on port 80 (in the ‘Local Address’ column) and so
+column) is listening on port 80 (which appears in the

 httpd to be started.